Home CGS 2820C

 Create a professional Newsletter linked from and to your Home, Resume, and Portfolio page.
 Attach your improved CSS to your Newsletter, and to your other pages.

-Create a professional, attractive, realistic, and relevant Newsletter, with at least two or three paragraphs, using all your own words, and your own images.
+Create a professional, attractive, realistic, and relevant Newsletter, with at least two or three paragraphs, using all your own college level words, and your own relevant images.
 If you feel it better fits your site, you may create an About Us page instead, as long as you meet ALL the grading criteria listed below.
 Add a consistent Rollover Navigation that links from and to all your other pages (Home page, Resume, and Portfolio).
 Modify your External Cascading StyleSheet for your Newsletter, then upload the same External Cascading StyleSheet that is linked to all your pages.
 (There should no longer be inline styles or an "Internal" Stylesheet.)

 Save your lastest update of index.htm as newsletter.htm.